-- If you did this correctly, the front lights on both the Verizon G3100 and E3200 will start blinking and then turn a solid blue (paired).
+- If you did this correctly, once you release the button, the front lights on both the Verizon G3100 and E3200 will start blinking and then turn a solid blue (paired).
 This means you now have a mesh connection.

 - Once this occurs, the E3200 will start updating the firmware.
 The front light on the E3200 will start blinking white.
 Do not unplug the E3200 or you may brick it.
 It took ~10minutes for my E3200 to upgrade the firmware but it could take longer.

 - Once the update is complete, the Verizon E3200 light will start blinking yellow very fast.
 This means the E3200 Mesh WiFi extender is too close to your G3100 and can now be unplugged and moved to its new permanent home.